Python match Statement

 It provides a cleaner and more readable alternative to long chains of if-elif-else statements, especially when you are comparing a single value against multiple possibilities.

-Note: The match statement is available from Python 3.10 and later.
+Note: Structural Pattern Matching (the match statement) is available from Python 3.10 and later.

 Why Use match Instead of if-else?